 What if girls ran the world?
 Do you want to find out?

 I’m really excited to be taking part in a global virtual running challenge called If Girls Ran the World.
 During the entire month of October, thousands of women (and supporters) will be logging their miles and fundraising for organizations that support and empower women and girls globally.
 Keep reading to find out how you can get involved too!The If Girls Run the World Challenge kicks off on October 1!
-Find out how you can get involved and… Click To Tweet
+Find out how you can get involved and support a great cause!
+Click To Tweet

 Studies show that when women are supported and empowered, all of society benefits.